The Best Investments for Children and Grandchildren: Consider a 529 Savings Plan

 But spending significant amounts on children’s or grandchildren’s educations can derail retirement plans and leave older adults with more problems to deal with.

 “They could actually be doing more harm than good,” says certified financial planner Debbra Dillon, of Eagle, Idaho-based Dillon Financial Planning.
-“Eventually, down the line, if they don’t have millions of dollars in their accounts to support a retirement and college, they’re going to end up putting their kids in the position of having to take care of them [financially].”
+“Eventually, down the line, if they don’t have millions of dollars in their accounts to support retirement and college, they’re going to end up putting their kids in the position of having to take care of them [financially].”

-The Not-So-Smart Way to Fund College Expenses
+Out-of-Pocket: Not the Best Way to Pay College Expenses

 “Retirement accounts should not be used for anything but retirement,” Dillon advises.